yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 - Similarly, if \\(x_1\\) is known, then \\(\alpha_1 = r_1 - cx_1\\).
 - We do not consider type confusion and other attacks as those are eliminated by key hierarchy.

 Monero currently uses only the `MLSAG_SIMPLE` signature scheme.
-The `MLSAG_FULL` is not needed with Bulletproof transactions and thus, Ledger does not have to support it.
+The `MLSAG_FULL` is not needed with Bulletproof transactions, and thus, Ledger does not have to support it.
 This reduces the attack surface and simplifies countermeasures design.
 Thus it holds that `mlsag_prepare()` is called only once per signature (for non-multisig transaction), followed by exactly one `mlsag_sign()` call (it holds dsRows==1).